roderickwoodman/comparingstocks/README.md

 **AS-IS:** This app has been designed for the author's needs only, in the author's spare time.
 By using this app, you are accepting it as-is.

-**Quotes Are Not Current** For most people, [the link above](https://roderickwoodman.github.io/comparingstocks/) will take you to the live, production version of the app on the Internet.
+**Quotes Are Not Current:** For most people, [the link above](https://roderickwoodman.github.io/comparingstocks/) will take you to the live, production version of the app on the Internet.
 At the moment however, because of technical, the stocks are limited to the DOW30 and quotes are not current so you will see price errors.

 ### (For Developers) Running this app locally